vinkla/extended-acf/README.md

     ->conditionalLogic([
         ConditionalLogic::where('type', '==', 'link')
     ]),

 // "and" condition
 Textarea::make('Embed code', 'embed')
     ->conditionalLogic([
         ConditionalLogic::where('type', '!=', 'document')->and('type', '!=', 'link')
     ]),

-// use multiple ConditionalLogic for "or" condition Text::make('Title', 'title')
+// use multiple conditional logic for "or" condition Text::make('Title', 'title')
     ->conditionalLogic([
         ConditionalLogic::where('type', '!=', 'document')
         ConditionalLogic::where('type', '!=', 'link')
     ]),

-// use a conditional field that depends on an other field of an other group Text::make('Sub Title', 'sub-title')
+// use a conditional field that depends on an other field of an other field group Text::make('Sub Title', 'sub-title')
     ->conditionalLogic([
       ConditionalLogic::where(